 Additionally, there is immense value in historical audience data.
 You can use data collected from past customer interactions in many valuable ways, but it’s particularly useful for suggesting add-on products and up-selling.

 Make Nexcess Hosting the Centerpiece of Your Marketing Channel Strategy

 It starts with deep optimization and responsive design.
 An online store built with a Nexcess hosting plan will be capable of handling nearly any amount of traffic while automatically adjusting to devices of any shape or size.
-Best of all, Nexcess gives you tons of tools to run a high-performing web store including native SEO optimization, comprehensive store management functionality, and access to exclusive WordPress plugins, all for as little as $19 a month.
+Best of all, Nexcess gives you tons of tools to run a high-performing web store including native SEO optimization, comprehensive store management functionality, and access to exclusive WordPress plugins.

-For more information about Nexcess’ Managed WooCommerce Hosting, visit our product page today.
+For more information about Nexcess’ managed WooCommerce hosting, check out our plans today.